Allano256/votingapp/README.md

 ![votingapp](assets/images/heroku_winner_eclaration.png)

 After the two minutes time frame the application will automatically stop and a message displayed indicating who the winner is and final results of the election printed aswell.

 # DESIGN

 ![votingapp](assets/images/heroku_wireframe.png)

 The application is based on this design about how the voting process will be and what to expect at each stage.

 # TECHNOLOGIES USED

-The project has been deployed on heroku
+The project has been deployed on heroku.
-Git and github was used to document the building process indicating the commits, push and changes to the project.
+Git and github was used to document the building process indicating. the commits, push and changes to the project.
 VS code IDE was used throughout the whole process.

 # VALIDATION

 ![votingapp](assets/images/python_validation.png)

 The application made it through the PEP8 validation process with no errors.